 Other supplements that may help to alleviate symptoms of anxiety include:

-People taking any kind of medication should consult their doctor or pharmacist before beginning herbal supplements.
+People taking medication must consult their doctor or pharmacist before starting herbal supplements.

-They should also be aware that herbal remedies can take longer to start working than prescription medications.
+They must also be aware that herbal remedies can take longer to start working than prescription medications.

-If a person needs more advice about an herbal product, they should consult a qualified herbalist about brand, strength, and quantity.
+If a person needs more advice about an herbal product, they can consult a qualified herbalist about brand, strength, and quantity.